mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 }
 {% endhighlight %}

-## Feign Client
+## Feign Client to call Member Function
-And the Feigin client to call the Health Insurance check Function serive.
+And the Feigin client to call the Health Insurance's Memebr-Function service.

 {% highlight java %}
 @FeignClient(name = "HealthFirstService",